Direct Messaging Overview

 OP Support of Direct Messaging

 Note: A Direct Messaging address is assigned to a specific individual within a practice.
 If that user changes practices, they must obtain a new address with the new practice.
-A Direct Messaging address can only have one person who uses it, and that user must submit notarized forms for identity proofing.
+A Direct Messaging address can only have one person who uses it.
 To receive a Direct Messaging address, each user must have a verifiable need to transmit or receive Protected Health Information.

 How Long Does the Onboarding Process Take?